Riau Islands: Colonial rule

 Rivalry between the British and the Dutch intensified.
 The British had earlier gained Malacca from the Dutch under the Treaty of The Hague in 1795 and saw an opportunity to increase their regional influence.
 They crowned Tengku Hussein in Singapore, and he took the title Hussein Shah of Johor.
 The British were actively involved in the Johor-Riau administration between 1812 and 1818, and their intervention further strengthened their dominance in the Strait of Malacca.
 The British recognised Johor-Riau as a sovereign state and offered to pay Engku Puteri 50,000 Ringgits (Spanish Coins) for the royal regalia, which she refused.
 Seeing the diplomatic advantage gained in the region by the British, the Dutch responded by crowning Tengku Abdul Rahman as sultan instead.
 They also obtained, at the Congress of Vienna, a withdrawal of British recognition of Johor-Riau sovereignty.
 To further curtail the British domination over the region, the Dutch entered into an agreement with the Johor-Riau Sultanate on 27 November 1818.
 The agreement stipulated that the Dutch were to be the paramount leaders of the Johor-Riau Sultanate and that only Dutch people could engage in trade with the kingdom.
 A Dutch garrison was then stationed in Riau.
 The Dutch also secured an agreement that Dutch consent was required for all future appointments of Johor-Riau Sultans.
-This agreement was signed by Yang Dipertuan Muda Raja Jaafar representing Abdul Rahman, without the sultan's consent or knowledge.
+This agreement was signed by Yang di-Pertuan Muda Raja Ja'afar representing Abdul Rahman, without the sultan's consent or knowledge.

-Just as the British, both the Dutch and Yang Dipertuan Muda then desperately tried to win the royal regalia from Engku Puteri.
+Just as the British, both the Dutch and Yang di-Pertuan Muda then desperately tried to win the royal regalia from Engku Puteri.
 The reluctant Abdul Rahman, believing he was not the rightful heir, decided to move from Lingga to Terengganu, claiming that he wanted to celebrate his marriage.
 The Dutch, who desired to control the Johor-Riau Empire, feared losing momentum because of the absence of mere regalia.
 They therefore ordered Timmerman Tyssen, the Dutch Governor of Malacca, to seize Penyengat in October 1822 and remove the royal regalia from Tengku Hamidah by force.
 The regalia was then stored in the crown prince's fort in Tanjung Pinang.
 Engku Puteri was reported to have written a letter to Van Der Capellen, the Dutch Governor in Batavia, about this issue.
 With the royal regalia in Dutch hands, Abdul Rahman was invited from Terengganu and proclaimed as the Sultan of Johor, Riau-Lingga and Pahang on 27 November 1822.
 Hence, the legitimate ruler of the Johor-Riau Empire was now Abdul Rahman, rather than the British-backed Hussein.